stefaniecg/stefaniecg.github.io/bib_dis/main.md

       * => MAKE NOTES TO PRAY AT LAST
    2. **Scripture** - [Lesen]
       * We all take turns to read the bible verses out laud for the group.
-      * With closed Bibles, one after the other, we all retell the story of the text in our own words.
    3. **Discovery** - [Entdecken]
       * Did you notice anything special in the text?
-      * What do you like and what bothers you?
+      * What do you like and what do you dislike/find weird?
       * What can you learn about God and people from this text?
       * => ANSWER THE SESSION'S QUESTION
    4. **Application** - [Anwenden]